dylondark/cob-taylor-games/projectstandards.md

 ### Syntax
 - Curly brackets on separate lines (Allman style).
 - Indentation with 4 spaces (Qt Creator default).
+- Parameters in functions should always be passed as *const reference* rather than by value, unless they are basic types like `int` or `double` (`std::string` is *not* a basic type).
-- **No compiler warnings.**
+- No compiler warnings.
 - Don't use curly brackets in if statements and loops that are only one line.
-- "using namespace std" is *not* okay, but "using std::string" or any other object within a namespace is fine as long as there are no conflicts.
+- "using namespace std" is *not* okay, but `using std::string` or any other object within a namespace is fine as long as there are no conflicts.
-- Single newlines separating blocks.
+- Single empty lines separating blocks.
 This includes:
   - Blocks of code
   - Blocks of include statements
   - Blocks of using statements
-  - Blocks of pragma statements (statements that start with # other than include statements, like #ifndef, #define, etc)
+  - Blocks of pragma statements (statements that start with # other than include statements, like `#ifndef`, `#define`, etc)
 - Single newlines separating function declarations and definitions.
-- Code lines that have a singular purpose within functions should be separated into chunks (separated by newlines).
+- Code lines that have a singular purpose within functions should be separated into chunks (separated by lines).
-- Functions that have similar purposes should be grouped together (for example: on_lbGame1_pressed(), on_lb_Game2_pressed(), etc. should be placed next to each other).
+- Functions that have similar purposes should be grouped together (for example: `on_lbGame1_pressed()`, `on_lb_Game2_pressed()`, etc. should be placed next to each other).
-- Functions that are numbered should be in order (for example: on_lbGame2_pressed() should come after on_lbGame1_pressed()).
+- Functions that are numbered should be in order (for example: `on_lbGame2_pressed()` should come after `on_lbGame1_pressed()`).
+- Parameters in function definitions should be named, and they should be the same names as in the definition.
 - Line comments should start with a space unless they are used for commenting out code.
   - `// this is a comment, it starts with a single space`
   - `//cout << "this is code, it starts with no spaces";`